 As a leader, you need to set the expectation with your team that change is inevitable.
 By setting expectations early, you avoid team members from feeling blindsided when change occurs.
 If you set your vision as a dynamic, evolving organisation, your team will be better prepared for shifts that happen.

 Reason 2.
-Change can be habit forming.
+Change can be transformational.

 At an individual level, every time something in your life changes, so do you.
 Who wants to live a completely staid, predictable and boring life?
 Progress is the outcome of change, not standing still.
 People that manage change well, especially career or role changes, understand that each change brings new skills, new knowledge and new opportunities.
 The days of staying in one job for life are long gone.
 Whether you change within your company, or move to another, there is no negative stigma these days with pursuing a career that is in line with your interests, values and skills.